Monitoring, Reporting and Verification for Aviation

-In line with the Monitoring and Reporting Guidelines, the European Commission has published several templates for reporting by aircraft operators in Member States of the European Economic Area (EEA).
-The EEA comprises the EU Member States plus Iceland, Liechtenstein and Norway.
+In line with the Monitoring and Reporting Regulation, the European Commission has published several templates for submission of monitoring plans and reporting by aircraft operators in Member States of the European Economic Area (EEA).
+The EEA comprises the 28 EU Member States plus Iceland, Liechtenstein and Norway.

-The competent authority in the administering Member State may have published a customised version of these templates.
-An update of these templates including Croatia, which is expected to join the EU on 1 July 2013, is under preparation.
+The competent authority in the administering Member State may have published customised versions of these templates.

 Small emitters can use a simplified monitoring tool developed by Eurocontrol to determine their fuel consumption and CO2 emissions.
 This is based on statistical information that relates fuel consumption to the distance flown.